Get Your Contract Dispute Case Packet — Force Payment Without Court

 Rivera presented her own expert’s inspection report, highlighting multiple areas of incomplete or faulty work, including unsafe wiring and leaking pipes.
 Rivera’s counsel argued that verbal change orders were never authorized contractually and thus should not increase the final payout.

 The arbitrator’s award, delivered in January 2024, split the difference.
-While Pacific Builders was faulted for some delays, the permit issues mitigated their liability.
+While the claimant was faulted for some delays, the permit issues mitigated their liability.
 They were awarded an additional $25,000 for extra work documented with written change orders but denied payment for unauthorized verbal changes.
 Rivera was ordered to pay the withheld $112,500 minus $50,000 in damages for deficiencies to be corrected within 90 days under Pacific Builders’ supervision.

 Though neither party fully won, this arbitration underscored the critical importance of detailed written agreements, timely communications, and proper documentation in construction projects.